vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 </aside>

 - The STANDARD states that the 54-bits AFTER FE80/10 should be ALL 0’s so you won’t see Link-Local ADDRESSES beginning with FE9, FEA, or FEB - ONLY FE8(!)
-- The INTERFACE ID is generated using EUI-64 rules
+- The Giao diện ID is generated using EUI-64 rules
-- Link-Local means that these addresses are used for communication within a single link (SUBNET)
+- Link-Local means that these addresses are used for communication within a single link (Mạng con)
-    - ROUTER will not route PACKETS with a Link-Local DESTINATION IPv6 ADDRESS
+    - Router will not Tuyến đường PACKETS with a Link-Local DESTINATION IPv6 ADDRESS
 - Common uses of Link-Local Addresses:
-    - Routing Protocol Peerings (OSPFv3 uses Link-Local Addresses for Neighbour Adjacencies)
+    - Định tuyến Giao thức Peerings (OSPFv3 uses Link-Local Addresses for Neighbour Adjacencies)
     - NEXT-HOP ADDRESS for STATIC ROUTES
-    - Neighbor Discovery Protocol (NDP, IPv6’s replacement for ARP) uses Link-Local ADDRESSES to function
+    - Neighbor Discovery Giao thức (NDP, IPv6’s replacement for ARP) uses Link-Local ADDRESSES to function

-    Network using Link-Local Addresses for “next-hop” routing
+    Mạng using Link-Local Addresses for “next-hop” Định tuyến

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7d74c4fb-ef52-4436-8285-77ab571f2964)

 ---

-4) MULTICAST ADDRESSES
+4) Multicast ADDRESSES

 - **Unicast Addresses** are one-to-one
     - ONE SOURCE to ONE DESTINATION
 - ***Broadcast*** Addresses are one-to-all
-    - ONE SOURCE to ALL DESTINATIONS (within the subnet)
+    - ONE SOURCE to ALL DESTINATIONS (within the Mạng con)
 - **Multicast** Addresses are one-to-many
-    - ONE SOURCE to MULTIPLE DESTINATIONS (that have joined the specific ***multicast*** group)
+    - ONE SOURCE to MULTIPLE DESTINATIONS (that have joined the specific ***Multicast*** group)

 <aside>
-💡 IPv6 uses range FF00::/8 for multicast
+💡 IPv6 uses range FF00::/8 for Multicast
 (FF00:: to FFFF : FFFF : FFFF : FFFF : FFFF : FFFF : FFFF : FFFF)

 </aside>

 - **IPv6 doesn’t use Broadcast** (there IS NO “Broadcast Address” in IPv6!)

-YOU MUST KNOW THE MULTICAST ADDRESS FOR EACH ROUTER TYPE
+YOU MUST KNOW THE Multicast ADDRESS FOR EACH Router TYPE

-NOTE that the IPv6 and IPv4 Addresses share the same last digit
+Lưu ý rằng the IPv6 and IPv4 Addresses share the same last digit

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e5efcdd7-5d7d-4020-a179-07ba267bf5ab)

-MULTICAST ADDRESS SCOPES
+Multicast ADDRESS SCOPES

-- IPv6 defines multiple MULTICAST ‘scopes’ which indicate how far the PACKET should be forwarded
+- IPv6 defines multiple Multicast ‘scopes’ which indicate how far the Gói tin should be forwarded
-- The ADDRESS in the previous slide all use the ‘link-local’ scope (FF02), which stays in the LOCAL SUBNET
+- The ADDRESS in the previous slide all use the ‘link-local’ scope (FF02), which stays in the LOCAL Mạng con

 **IPv6 Multicast Scope Types:**

-- **Interface-Local (FF01)**
+- **Giao diện-Local (FF01)**
-    - The PACKET doesn’t leave the LOCAL device
+    - The Gói tin doesn’t leave the LOCAL device
     - Can be used to SEND traffic to a SERVICE within the LOCAL device

 - **Link-Local (FF02)**
-    - The PACKET remains in the LOCAL SUBNET
+    - The Gói tin remains in the LOCAL Mạng con
-    - ROUTERS will not route the PACKET between SUBNETS
+    - ROUTERS will not Tuyến đường the Gói tin between SUBNETS

 - **Site-Local  (FF05)**
-    - The PACKET can be forwarded by ROUTERS
+    - The Gói tin can be forwarded by ROUTERS
     - Should be limited to a SINGLE PHYSICAL LOCATION (not forwarded over a WAN)
 - **Organization-Local (FF08)**
     - Wider in scope than Site-Local (an entire company / ORGANIZATION)
 - **Global (FF0E)**
     - No boundaries
-    - Possible to be ROUTED over the INTERNET
+    - Possible to be ROUTED over the Internet

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5d5f2d6e-3e21-4ab7-bf8e-dec5d12b6eed)